 Jenever has been Holland’s national spirit since the 17th century.
 It is said Dutch people have the same amount of words for jenever, as the Eskimos have for snow.
-English speakers however will know the lovely spirit by the name of Dutch gin.
-You can try a real Dutch gin in an old distiller in Amsterdam and buy Dutch gin in Amsterdam to bring home.
+English speakers, however, will know the lovely spirit by the name of Dutch gin.
+You can try Dutch gin, called ‘Jenever’ in one of Amsterdams century-old distilleries.

 Here are 10 facts about Dutch gin: